DMS Bridge Alumni Profiles

 Out of planes and into PA school

-“I wanted to jump out of airplanes and save people,” she said.
+Brown had grown up with a lofty career goal.
+“I wanted to jump out of airplanes and save people,” she says.
 “As soon as I turned 17, I asked my mom if I could join the Air Force.”
 Brown enlisted right after high school graduation.
-Six years later, “I realized enlisted life is great but didn’t fulfill my passion.
-I’d become a medic and did get to save people but there was no jumping out of planes,” she said.
+Six years later,

+“I realized enlisted life is great but didn’t fulfill my passion.
+I’d become a medic and did get to save people but there was no jumping out of planes,” she says.

 Brown was with a Special Forces unit when she discovered the Interservice Physician Assistant Program (IPAP), an accelerated path toward a Master of Physician Assistant Studies (MPAS) degree.